Introduction

 Both agents are safe and well-tolerated:

-Reader error is the main “risk†- so ongoing training and using quantification when possible help reduce that.
+The main "risk" is reader error, so ongoing training and using quantification when possible can help mitigate this.

 Cost and Access

-Availability depends on your region's PET cyclotron network - so clinics often choose whichever agent has reliable supply.
+Availability depends on the PET cyclotron network in your region, so clinics often choose the agent with a reliable supply.

 Vizamyl vs. Amyvid: Clinical Comparison Table